origamyllc/Behavioralcloning/writeup.md

 4. The number of epochs is set to 4 this allows to prevent overfitting

 ## 3. Changing drive.py to work with new image size
+ 1. The incoming image is cropped so that only the road is visible
+ 2. Resize the image to nvidia size
+ 3. convert the image space from RGB to YUV
+ 4. Predict the steering angle

 ## 4. Creating the output video